brian93512/Movie-Recommendation-System-INF-553/README.md

 # Movie Recommendation System (USC INF-553 Data Mining)
-## How To Use
-You can find assignments description and source code in each assighment folder
 ## Assignments Description:
 These assignments (except assignement 5) are about building a movie recommendation system using Data Mining